Carlosman1996/commsman/TASK.md

 # *TODOs KANBAN*

+TODO: Collections must show results

 TODO: Study how to show Modbus results at request header, not only in general information to improve/ensure/show the user the request has been done

-TODO: Folders with execute button and results tab.
-Multiple requests are run at the same time

 TODO: STUDY - continuous requests in a request type, like a background process or a number of consecutive calls

+TODO: QGridLayout custom component must read table items by key str, not list.
+It must be a dictionary for better identification

 TODO: process raw data to extract registers from write multiple registers